-- (A) Number of Commissioners.
-The Tribal Commission shall be comprised of seven Tribal Gaming Commissioners consisting of the seven elected members of the Tribal Council or their designees appointed by the Tribal Council.
-Four Commissioners shall perform the duties determining the suitability of issuing gaming licenses as provided in Section 6 of this Code, and regulator functions as provided in Section 4.15 of this Code.
-Three Commissioners shall perform the duties of operator as provided in Section 4.15 of this Code. - (B) Qualification of Commissioners.
-Each Commissioner must be a member of the Tribe. - (1) The four Commissioners designated to determine suitability of employees must pass a written test, compiled by a recognized testing authority, to determine their knowledge of the Indian Gaming Regulatory Act, 25 C.F.R.
+(A) Number of Commissioners.
+The Tribal Commission shall be comprised of seven Tribal Gaming Commissioners consisting of three Tribal Councilors and four appointed Tribal members by the Tribal Council.
+A Gaming Commission Chief Regulation Officer ("CRO") shall be employed by the Gaming Commission and shall perform the duties determining the suitability of issuing gaming licenses as provided in Section 6 of this Code, and regulator functions as provided in Section 4.15 of this Code.

+(B) Qualification of Commissioners.
+Each Commissioner must be a member of the Tribe.

+(1) The Gaming Commission Regulator designated to determine suitability of employees must pass a written test, compiled by a recognized testing authority, to determine his knowledge of the Indian Gaming Regulatory Act, 25 C.F.R.
 556 and 558, and this Gaming Code.
-The four Commissioners must demonstrate competency in the application of procedures and internal controls of the gaming facility.
-Such competency shall be demonstrated in accord with Section 4.11(D)(1) and 4.11(D)(2) herein. - (2) The three Commissioners designated to determine operator and regulatory functions must pass a written test, compiled by a recognized testing authority, to determine their knowledge of the gaming industry and the application of financial analysis to balance sheets and income statements generated by the gaming entities and the application of internal controls to the movement of cash and cash equivalents in the gaming environment.
+The Gaming Commission CRO must demonstrate competency in the application of procedures and internal controls of the gaming facility.
+Such competency shall be demonstrated in accord with Section 4.11(D)(1) and 4.11(D)(2) herein.

-- (C) Background Investigation.
+(C) Background Investigation.
 Prior to the time that any Tribal Commission member takes office on the Tribal Commission, the Tribe shall perform or arrange to have performed a comprehensive background investigation on each prospective member.
-No person shall serve as a Commissioner if: - (1) The prospective member's prior activities, criminal record, if any, or reputation, habits or associations: - (a) Pose a threat to the public interest; or - (b) Threaten the effective regulation and control of gaming; or - (c) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or - (2) The prospective member has been convicted of or entered a plea of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude; or - (3) The prospective member or any member of his immediate family has a financial interest in any gaming activity or facility. - (4) The prospective member cannot pass a credit check and does not have a certifiable history of credit worthiness from a credit agency for the last 10 years. - (5) The prospective member cannot pass a drug test as provided in Section 14 of this Code. - (D) Date of Appointment.
-Each member of the Tribal Commission shall take office no later than one week after a new Tribal Council is sworn in following a tribal election. - (1) Each new Councilor/Commissioner will receive the equivalent of 40 hours of training within the first three months in office as a Commissioner.
-The training will consist of the application of this Code, applicable federal law, and financial analysis necessary to control and manage the gaming facility. - (2) Each new Councilor/Commissioner will have six months from the date of their appointment to demonstrate their competence by successfully completing an open-book examination on the application of the Code to their positions.
+No person shall serve as a Commissioner if:

+(1) The prospective member's prior activities, criminal record, if any, or reputation, habits or associations:

+- (a) Pose a threat to the public interest; or - (b) Threaten the effective regulation and control of gaming; or

+(c) Enhance the dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of gaming; or

+(2) The prospective member has been convicted of or entered a plea of nolo contendere to a felony or any gaming offense in any jurisdiction or to a misdemeanor involving dishonesty or moral turpitude; or

+(3) The prospective member or any member of his immediate family has a financial interest in any gaming activity or facility.

+(4) The prospective member cannot pass a credit check and does not have a certifiable history of credit worthiness from a credit agency for the last 10 years.

+(5) The prospective member cannot pass a drug test as provided in Section 14 of this Code.

+(D) Date of Appointment.
+Each member of the Tribal Commission shall take office no later than one week after appointment by the Tribal Council.

+(1) Each new Commissioner will receive the equivalent of 40 hours of training within the first three months in office as a Commissioner.
+The training will consist of the application of this Code, applicable federal law, and financial analysis necessary to control and manage the gaming facility.

+(2) Each new Commissioner will have six months from the date of their appointment to demonstrate their competence by successfully completing an open-book examination on the application of the Code to their positions.
 Failure to pass the exam within the designated time period shall be construed as an automatic resignation from the Commission.
 Thereafter, the Commission shall progressively and aggressively develop the gaming expertise necessary to perform their job functions.

-The Council's appointment of any Tribal Commission member who is not a member of the Tribal Council shall be by resolution.

-- 4.12 Term of Office.
+4.12 Term of Office.
 Each Commissioner shall serve a term of four years to coincide with the term of Tribal Council members.
 No member shall serve more than two terms.
-No person shall remain on the Tribal Commission after leaving or being removed from the Council. - 4.13 Ex-Officio Members.
+No person shall remain on the Tribal Commission after leaving or being removed from the Council.

+4.13 Ex-Officio Members.
 At the direction of the Tribal Council, any member of the Tribal Council, any Tribal or Bureau of Indian Affairs employee or any other person may be designated to participate, without vote, in Tribal Commission meetings.